geudde/attic-chest/pages/04.season-3/19.meeting-40/03.river/docs.md

 A living stream, that with a winding course
 Flies rapidly away;
 And as it flies, allures,
-And tempts you to exclaim, Sweet river stay!
+And tempts you to exclaim, sweet river stay!
 Hence eager in pursuit
 You follow, and the stream, as if it had
 Desire to sport with you,